idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

   - Similarity Up => Empathy Up.
   - What we think, We Become (why affirmations work)
   - See people and think "they're just like me", and "I want to be kind to them".
-- Like me/Loving kindess practive
+- Like me/Loving kindness practice
   - Think about the person is like you (to do record script)
   - Think about the person want loving kindness (todo record script)
 - When you get in a fight, go off in corner and do sameness/loving kindness meditation.